lsst/daf_relation/doc/lsst.daf.relation/index.rst

 `Join`  (`BinaryOperation`) / `Relation.join`
    Perform a natural join: combine two relations by matching rows with the same values in their common columns (and satisfying an optional column expression, via a `Predicate`), producing a new relation whose columns are the union of the columns of its operands.
    This is equivalent to [``INNER``] ``JOIN`` in SQL.
-`Marker` (`UnaryOperation`)
-   An intermediate abstract base class for unary operations that do not change the columns or rows at all, and exist only to provide extra information to a processing algorithm or engine.
-`Materialization` (`Marker`) / `Relation.materialized`
-   Indicate that the upstream tree should be evaluated only once, with the results saved and reused for subsequent processing.
 `Projection` (`UnaryOperation`) / `Relation.with_only_columns`
    Remove some columns from a relation.
 `Reordering` (`UnaryOperation`)